mdn/content/files/en-us/web/api/element/currentcsszoom/index.md

 The value calculated by multiplying the `zoom` value of the element by the zoom values to all its parents.
 For example, if three elements with zoom values of 2, 1.5, and 3, are nested within each other, the most deeply nested element will have a `currentCSSZoom` value of 9.
-If the element is not rendered, for example because `display: none` is set on it, then the `currentCSSZoom` is set to 1.
+If the element doesn't have a CSS box, for example because `display: none` is set on the element or one of its parents, then the `currentCSSZoom` is set to 1.

 Note that some APIs, such as {{domxref("Element.getBoundingClientRect()")}}, return values that are relative to the viewport, and hence include the effects of CSS `zoom`.
 Other APIs return values relative to the element itself, which do not include the effects of zooming.